-Clients work to save for retirement for most of their lives.
-They anticipate having the time and freedom to do what they want when they want.
-However, when retirement happens, many of them struggle with the transition.
-About two-thirds of recent retirees (69%) say they had challenges adapting to retirement.1
+We work to save for retirement for most of our lives.
+We anticipate having the time and freedom to do what we want when we want.
+However, when retirement happens, many of us struggle with the transition.
+Two-thirds of recent retirees (66%) say they had challenges adapting to retirement.1

 Retirement Is Supposed To Be Fun, Not Challenging

 Source: How to Ease the Emotional Transition into Retirement, More Than Your Money, Inc, 1/22/20

 According to Dr. Joseph Coughlin, director of the MIT AgeLab (agelab.mit.edu), retirement is made up of four phases.(hartfordfunds.com/days).
 The Honeymoon Phase is the first one.
 Advertising portrays this time being filled with beaches, bike riding, and golf.
 It’s true that if you’ve stopped working, you’ll have more time for leisure activities.
 You might even think, “This is the life.
 This is what I want my retirement to be like.”
 But after a while, these activities can become routine.
 They might not provide the happiness we expected.